luisriera/CarND_Vehicle-Detection/README.md

 ### Credits
-Most of the code used for this project came out of Frank Kanis project in https://github.com/frankkanis/CarND-Vehicle-Detection.
+Most of the code used for this project came out of [Frank Kanis](https://github.com/frankkanis/CarND-Vehicle-Detection) project.
 I included and make some code changes to the original code from F. Kanis.